 Gribbon was the first curator of the Isabella Stewart Gardner Museum in Boston (1978–84), where she contributed to and supervised the production of collection catalogues and other publications, oversaw conservation of the collection, created an exhibition program, and initiated a plan for physical improvements to the museum building.

-Gribbon was a Trustee of the Association of Art Museum Directors (AAMD) in 2003-04.
+Gribbon was a trustee of the Association of Art Museum Directors (AAMD) in 2003–04.
 She was a key participant in the AAMD’s Task Force on Collecting Archeological Materials and Ancient Art that issued its report in 2004, and then chaired the AAMD’s Committee on Education and Community Issues.
-She was also a Director of the Museum Domain Management Association (2000-04) and a member of the Governing Board of the Courtauld Institute of Art (2001-04).
+She was also a director of the Museum Domain Management Association (2000–04) and a member of the Governing Board of the Courtauld Institute of Art (2001–04).
 She has served as a peer reviewer for accreditation for the American Association of Museums.
-Gribbon resigned from the Getty in 2004 but five years later she returned to museum work as the Interim Director of the Cleveland Museum of Art (2009-10).
-Debbie returned to the Cleveland Museum of Art in the autumn of 2013 to serve as the Interim Deputy Director for Collections, Education, and Performing Arts and to once again assist the search for a new, permanent museum director.
+Gribbon resigned from the Getty in 2004 but five years later returned to museum work as interim director of the Cleveland Museum of Art (2009–10).
+Since fall 2013 she has served as the CMA’s interim deputy director and chief curator for Collections, Education, and Performing Arts.

-Gribbon received her MA and her PhD from Harvard University.
+Gribbon received her MA and PhD from Harvard University.